hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 I think the latest versions of RetroPie just expand the Filesystem automatically right after you boot the Raspberry Pi for the first time, but just in case it doesn't do it, here's a manual method:

 * Boot the Raspberry Pi.
-* Quit Emulation Station.
+* Quit EmulationStation.
 It will take you to the command line.
 * Type:

 ```